 Roasting carrots is an easy preparation method that yields terrific, flavorful results.
 Five-spice powder adds an aromatic element that works really well with the carrots’ natural sweetness, and even though it is a traditional Chinese ingredient, don’t feel you have to pair this side dish with Asian food.
 Give them a try with grilled, broiled or roasted chicken, fish or pork.

 Roasted Five-Spice Carrots

-Roasted carrots get subtle, aromatic flavor from Chinese five-spice powder, but don't think you have to pair them with Asian cuisine – they're great with roast pork, chicken or broiled fish.
+Roasted carrots develop a subtle, aromatic flavor from Chinese five-spice powder, and go great with roast pork, chicken or broiled fish.

 - 1-1/2 lbs fresh carrots